StephenBrook/react-native-custom-picker/README.md

 # React Native Custom Picker

-A lightweight, customizable picker for React Native that adapts to both iOS and Android.
+A customizable picker for React Native that adapts to both iOS and Android.
+This picker will fit in small spaces that need to be efficient with the space around it.

 ## Features